moliver28/research-handbook/content/handbook/engineering/development/sec/govern/sp-ti-planning.md

 1. Once the issue has been verified in production by both engineers, add the `workflow::complete` label and close the issue.

 [^4]: To minimize cycle time between engineers, it's preferable that the writing engineer verify their work, as they will be able to start working on the issue again immediately if it turns out that the issue has not been sufficiently resolved.
 Waiting for another engineer to find obvious failures will increase turn around time.
-[^4]: When the engineer who writes the code is the only one verifying it, it increases the chance of defects getting into production because when that engineer tests in a new environment, they are likely to try all the same attempts to break it as they did during writing the code, which does not bring any value.
-If a person who did not write the code verifies the resolution in a deployed environment, they will come in with a different perspective and is more likely to cover more test cases.

 ## Planning for PTO